 As the Remote Access Service is accessed via a web browser, please be aware its performance will be affected by your local broadband speed/connectivity.
 Please see the University's Help with Home Wi-Fi and Broadband While Studying at Home advice page for tips and hints regarding internet performance.

-Even though you can access software through the above mentioned Remote Access Service, we would recommend you download any software you need to your personal device if possible using our Software for CoE Students Guide for guidance.
-This guide is also available on the Common L: Drive in the College of Engineering folder.
+Even though you can access software through the above mentioned Remote Access Service, we would recommend you download any software you need to your personal device if possible using our Software for College of Engineering Guide for guidance.
+This guide is available on Canvas (log in to Canvas, go to your Dashboard, then select the HUB: College of Engineering Community or HUB: BSc Sport and Exercise Science to find the Software Guidance).
+The guide is also available on the Common L: Drive in the College of Engineering folder.

 As a student at Swansea University, you will have access to Office 365.
 OneDrive for Business is an integral part of Office 365 which provides a place in the cloud where you can store, share and sync your work files.
 Please see the University's One Drive for Business File Storage webpage for more information and answers to FAQs as well as the OneDrive for Business Quick Start guide.